robfatland/nexus/ai/index.md

     - AI Studio
     - ML Studio
 - GCP
-    - Gemini
+    - Gemini: An LLM
-    - Vertex AI
+    - Vertex AI: A platform for building, training and deploying AI models
+        - More simply: Can be used as an interface to a multitude of models (including Gemini)

 ## independent generative AI programs

 - Amplify at Vanderbilt
 - OLMO at AI2